 And the styling?

-The styling was all in the location, although we brought props and accessories, we just loved the blank palate and had to let it be.
+The styling was all in the location.
+But then we didn't even use the Motel room.
+We just loved the blank palate and had to let it be.
 Our model Jazmine’s beauty contrasts the plainness of the bricks and tiles, and she is what draws us in.